 The Constitution of India declares the country to be a secular state.
 Hindu radicals are trying to change this and make Hinduism the national religion.
 Narendra Modi, criticized for his inaction to protect hundreds of Muslims killed by Hindu extremists in the pogroms that took place in Gujarat in 2002, was elected as India's Prime Minister in 2014.
-He was re-elected with an absolute majority in 2019.
+He was re-elected in 2019 and 2024.
 Since Modi became Prime Minister, the annual reported number of violent attacks against Christians has increased dramatically.
+Modi's margin of re-election was narrower in 2024, but this does not influence the pressure and violence Christians are facing.

-India's Freedom of Religion Acts or "anti-forcedconversion" laws are state-level statutes that have been enacted to regulate religious conversions.
+India's Freedom of Religion Acts or "anti-forced-conversion" laws are state-level statutes that have been enacted to regulate religious conversions.
 However, in practice, these laws, as well as the Indian Penal Code, are misused to punish Christians by falsely accusing them of conversion.
 Even in states with no anti-conversion law, police have arrested Christians for evangelistic activities.
-Anti-conversion laws exist in eleven states: Odisha (1967), Madhya Pradesh (1968), Arunachal Pradesh (1978), Chhattisgarh (2000), Gujarat (2003), Himachal Pradesh (2006/2019), Jharkhand (2017), Uttarakhand (2018), Uttar Pradesh (2020), Haryana (2022) and Karnataka (2022).
-The anticonversion law in Arunachal Pradesh has not been fully implemented due to a lack of subsidiary rules; and the state of Rajasthan passed an anti-conversion bill, but it has yet to be signed by the President of India to make it law.
-The anti-conversion law in Karnataka is due to be revised or withdrawn in 2023 (WWR, 19 June 2023).
+Anticonversion laws exist in eleven states: Odisha (1967), Madhya Pradesh (1968), Arunachal Pradesh (1978), Chhattisgarh (2000), Gujarat (2003), Himachal Pradesh (2006/2019), Jharkhand (2017), Uttarakhand (2018), Uttar Pradesh (2020), Haryana (2022) and Karnataka (2022).
+The anti-conversion law in Arunachal Pradesh has not been fully implemented due to a lack of subsidiary rules, and the state of Rajasthan passed an anti-conversion bill, but it has yet to be signed by the President of India to make it law.
+The anti-conversion law in Karnataka is was to be revised or withdrawn in 2023, but no action has been taken yet.3 In August 2024, the government of Uttar Pradesh passed the Uttar Pradesh Prohibition of Unlawful Conversion of Religion Bill, 2024 ("the Bill") which amends the existing anti-conversion law of the state, making its provisions stricter and harsher.
+Apart from the ambiguity in the definitions of offenses as to what constitutes "misrepresentation", "force", "undue influence", "coercion", "allurement", "fraudulent means", the Bill now includes stricter bail conditions and increases the maximum jail imprisonment term from 10 years to life.

 India is the world's seventh-largest economy, but the gap between rich and poor is wide, and the poverty level is incredibly high.
 The caste system, a hierarchical stratification of Indian society dating back many centuries, remains omnipresent.
-Most Christians come from the scheduled castes (a group called the Dalits, ostracized as "Untouchables") and scheduled tribes (a group called the Adivasis/Janjatis).
+Most Christians come from the scheduled castes (a group called the Dalits,

+1 Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024 ostracized as "Untouchables") and scheduled tribes (a group called the Adivasis/Janjatis).
 Many converted from Hinduism partly to escape their hopeless situation, only to find the same barriers exist inside the church.